-As we show in Table E.2, PSE, NWP, and Avista utilities each own an undivided one-third interest in the Jackson Prairie Gas Storage Project, which PSE operates as authorized by the Federal Energy Regulatory Commission (FERC).
-We own 398,667 Dth of firm withdrawal rights per day and associated storage capacity from Jackson Prairie.
+As we show in Table E.2, PSE, NWP, and Avista Utilities, each own an undivided one-third interest in the Jackson Prairie Gas Storage Project, which PSE operates as authorized by the Federal Energy Regulatory Commission (FERC).
+We own 398,667 Dth per day of firm storage withdrawal rights and associated storage capacity from Jackson Prairie.
 Some of this capacity has been made available to PSE's electric portfolio at market rates.
 The firm withdrawal rights - but not the storage capacity - may be recalled to serve natural gas sales customers under extreme conditions.
 In addition to the PSE-owned portion of Jackson Prairie, we have access to 48,390 Dth per day of firm deliverability and associated firm storage capacity through an SGS-2F storage service contract with NWP.
-We hold 447,057 Dth of firm withdrawal rights per day for peak day use.
+We hold 447,057 Dth per day of firm withdrawal rights for peak day use.
 We have 447,057 Dth per day of storage redelivery service transportation capacity from Jackson Prairie.
-The NWP contracts automatically renew yearly, but PSE has the unilateral right to terminate the agreement with one year's notice.
+The NWP contracts automatically renew each year, but PSE has the unilateral right to terminate the agreement with one year's notice.

-We use Jackson Prairie and the associated NWP storage redelivery service transportation capacity primarily to meet the intermediate peaking requirements of core natural gas customers - to meet seasonal load requirements, balance the daily load, and minimize the need to contract for year-round pipeline capacity to meet winter-only demand.
+We use Jackson Prairie and the associated NWP storage redelivery service transportation capacity primarily to meet the intermediate peaking requirements of core natural gas customers - to meet seasonal load requirements, balance daily load, and minimize the need to contract for year-round pipeline capacity to meet winter-only demand.